atharvachore/CodSoft/README.md

 Projects Overview

-1. To-Do List
+1. To-Do List:
    The To-Do List project is a simple command-line application that helps users manage daily tasks by adding, viewing, and deleting tasks.

 Features:
 - Add a new task.